 Another third of the app is based on SCHOOL— let’s face it if you’re a teacher or an SLP you really want things to go smoothly for your student, not to be selfish but it makes your day go so much smoother and you feels great knowing the student can move from different areas of the school without you there to help them.
 If you’re a parent, you don’t want to be worrying about what goes on when you’re not there.
-You’re probably already aware of the difficulties your child has in social situations and it is a big relief knowing your kid is walking into them a little more prepared.
+You’re probably already aware of the difficulties your child has in social situations and it is a big relief knowing your kid is walking into them a little more prepared and ready to improve social skills with the help of provided resources for speech therapy.
 School includes the following areas as sub targets with classroom, auditorium/library, cafeteria, hallway/office, yard/gymnasium

 The last third is divided into common areas in the Community— eventually you want the student to be successful not just at home and at school but at places they will most frequently visit.
 Community includes the following areas as sub targets with grocery store, mall, restaurant, neighborhood, movies, doctor/dentist office